MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-teams-chat.md

 1. In the **Allow chats to be connected to this record type** pane, in **Choose record type**, type the name of the record type you want to use.

-1. (Optional): If you want to display content for new connected chats, toggle **Include a note** to **On**, and then use the existing views functionality to define the fields that will represent the context card or [create a custom view in Power Apps](/powerapps/maker/model-driven-apps/create-edit-views).
+1. (Optional): If you want to display content for new connected chats, toggle **Include a note** to **On**, and then use the existing views functionality to define the fields that represent the context card or [create a custom view in Power Apps](/powerapps/maker/model-driven-apps/create-edit-views).
 You can choose up to five fields you want to include as a context card.

 1. Select **Save**.

 For any view that's selected, keep in mind the following details:

  - The first five fields of any view are used as the context card details (in addition to a connection to the record).
- - If a field isn't supported, it's skipped and the display will include the first four fields that are supported.
-You'll be able to see from the configuration experience that the specific field isn't supported.
+ - If a field isn't supported, it's skipped and the display includes the first four fields that are supported.
+You are able to see from the configuration experience that the specific field isn't supported.

    > [!div class="mx-imgBorder"]
    > ![View for supported fields and message for an unsupported field.](media/teams-chat-unsupported-field-type.png "View for supported fields and message for unsupported field")

  - Because the data fields are static, field-level permissions aren't checked for collaborators.
-This means if the agent has the field-level permissions to view data fields, collaborators will also be able to see those fields.
+This means if the agent has the field-level permissions to view data fields, collaborators can also see those fields.
-- If you don't select a view for the Case record type, agents will see the default, out-of-box **Case introduction message** view.
+- If you don't select a view for the Case record type, agents see the default, out-of-box **Case introduction message** view.

    > [!div class="mx-imgBorder"]
    > ![Default case introduction message view.](media/teams-chat-case-intro-message-view.png "Default case introduction message view")